matttgregg/advent21/README.md

 small *nix specific executable for pretty output.
 This helpfully makes a wasm version much easier as well.
 (I can now incorporate my library into a wasm targeted project.)

+### Day 12

+A nice graph traversal problem today.
+The repeatable/non-repeatable caves makes a nice variation, but keep calm and all will fall out nicely.

+The second part - if you've structured things nicely this will be fine.
+My work consisted of changing a 'seen' map from bools to ints, and re-reading the question more carefully to understand that only *one* small cave can be visited twice.

+Interestingly this was the first day that the borrow checker caused me problems, largely due to extensive use of strings as keys.
+As a result lifetimes and borrowing became issue, and I ended up with fairly poor performance due to quite a lot of string copying.
+I wonder if I can squeeze better performance by using integer indices throughout (and keeping a lookup function where necessary).